 - Will they be able to independently manage their way around the school to different classrooms

-- Get the school to provide a map and identify the buildings and classrooms where specific things on the timetable are located as this will help
+- Have the school to provide a map and identify the buildings and classrooms where specific things on the timetable are located as this will help

-- High school students usually use lockers, will the teen with ID be able to manage this
+- High school students usually use lockers, will son/daughter with ID be able to manage this

-- How can parents communicate with the school – phone, email, face to face
+- When required, how can parents communicate with the school – phone, email, face to face

 - Can the teen be allocated a ‘go to’ person if they are experiencing difficulty

-- If the teen is attending a specialist ID school do they operate the same as a high school
+- If the teen is attending a specialist ID school does the school operate in the same as a high school

 In supporting your teenagers’ need for independence it is now very important for them to self- manage the transition process as much as possible.
-The following is a list of helpful hints that you can do with your teenager to help them to manage the transition to secondary school:
+The following points maybe helpful things that you can do with your teenager to help them to manage the transition to secondary school:

 - Work out how they are going to get to school, this may mean practicing the travel route in the school holidays to prepare them for independent travel